 How can I talk to someone about a wine I saw on your web site?

-You can give us a call at 212-477-1315.
+You can give us a call at 212-477-1315 (New York store) or 415-780-1405 (San Francisco store).
 Please make sure you ask to speak with a wine specialist.
-Also feel free to email us with your inquiry at info [at] Flatiron-Wines.com.
-We try and respond quickly.
+Also feel free to email us with your inquiry at orders [at] Flatiron-Wines.com

 How do you store your wine?

-Most of our wine rests comfortably below 60 degrees in the climate-controlled cellar beneath our store.
+Most of our wine rests comfortably below 60 degrees in the climate-controlled cellar beneath our store locations or our temperature and humidity-controlled Brooklyn warehouse.
 We obsessively monitor temperature and humidity to make sure there is no danger to our wine.
-Because we have a physical location, we do have to stock some of our inventory for display on shelves in our shop, where we maintain a temperature of 66 degrees.
+Because we have physical retails locations, we do have to stock some of our inventory for display on shelves in our shop, where we maintain a temperature of 66 degrees.
 However, older and more expensive wines are displayed in eurocaves that are set to 58 degrees (or 53 degrees, in the case of white wine, including Champagne).

 What if it’s too warm or too cold to ship wine?

-Then we will hold it for you at no cost until weather permits safe shipping (up to four months).
-We generally ship wine out early in the week to avoid it sitting in a Fedex warehouse over the weekend, but this will depend on the destination.
-We will, of course, always try our best to comply with any written instructions you give us if you require more immediate shipping, but we cannot be held responsible for any damage caused to wine by adverse weather conditions and would recommend first over-night service in that case.
+We can hold orders at no extra cost until weather permits safe shipping.
+We generally send shipments early in the week to avoid packages sitting in a Fedex warehouse over the weekend, but this can depend on the destination.
+With written authorization we will ship any time you like, but we cannot be held responsible for any damage caused to wine by adverse weather conditions and would recommend first over-night service when temperatures are too hot or too cold.

 Where do you ship?

 For legal reasons we do not arrange shipments to certain states.
 The list of no-ship states changes from time to time as the rules fluctuate, so it is best to contact us before placing your order if you have any concern that you may live in a no-ship state.
 We ship wine to all states where legally permitted and can handle international orders as well.
-We only ship spirits within New York State.
+Again full details can be reviewed in our full shipping policy.

 Where do you source your wine?

-We purchase the vast majority of our wine from authorized New York State importers and distributors.
-All of the importers that we work with take every measure possible to ensure that the wine remains cool at every step from the winery’s cellar to ours.
+We purchase the vast majority of our wine from authorized New York and California state importers and distributors.
+All of the importers we work with take every measure possible to ensure that the wine remains cool at every step from the winery’s cellar to ours.

 We occasionally also purchase wine from private sources, such as personal wine collections or restaurant wine cellars, either through direct purchases or at auctions, subject to any legal restrictions that may apply.
 We only do this if we can be sure that the wines have been properly stored.
-We generally taste one or two bottles of a privately purchased collection before we sell it in order to confirm good condition.
+If quantities permit, we generally taste one or two bottles of a privately purchased collection before we sell it in order to confirm good condition.

 Despite these measures, as they say about older wines, “there are no good wines, just good bottles of wine”.
-At a certain age, no matter how good the storage, some wines simply fail to perform the way that they should.
+At a certain age, no matter how good the storage, some wines simply fail to perform the way that we would ideally expect.
 You may return any defective (e.g. corked, heat damaged) wines to us for a refund.
-Our returns policy can be found here.
+Our detailed return policy can be found here.

 Does this mean that you will buy my wine collection?

-Quite possibly.
+Quite possibly!
 If you have properly stored mature wine that you would like to sell, please email a list to us atinfo [at] Flatiron-Wines.com or call the shop and ask to speak to a wine specialist.
-If the wine meets with our needs, we will make you a competitive offer, deliver you a check and pack up and pick up the wine.
-Unlike auction houses, our process is hassle free, zero risk, and results in immediate payment.
+If the wine meets with our needs, we will make you a competitive offer.
+Unlike auction houses, our process is hassle free, zero risk, and results in prompt payment.
 We are also far more likely to accept smaller collections or wines that are off the radar for most collectors.

 Why should I shop at your store?

-If you live in New York City, or shop for wine on the internet, we know you have lots of good options to choose from.
-But we don’t think there’s any other store that is quite like us, and we are confident that we are the right choice for a lot of wine lovers out there.
-We offer a good sized selection of singular wines, many of which you can’t buy anywhere else in New York City, or even anywhere else in the U.S.; competitive prices; four-star service from wine experts who can guide you through our selection; a great free-tasting program; tasting notes and other background information on almost every wine we carry; and newsletters with tons of information and pre-sale offerings of wines that you will rarely ever see on a retail shelf (sign up at the top of our home page).
+If you live in San Francisco or New York City, or shop for wine on the internet, we know you have lots of good options to choose from.
+But we don’t think there’s any other store quite like us, and we are confident that we are the right choice for a lot of wine lovers out there.
+We offer a good-sized selection of singular wines, many of which you can’t buy anywhere else, and we offer them at very competitive prices.
+We strive to provide four-star service from wine experts who can guide you through our selection in person and online; we run great free-tasting programs; and provide a content-rich website with tasting notes, background information and the story on almost every wine we carry.
+Each week we send newsletters and email offers with detailed but accessible information about wines you might not regularly see on a retail shelf.
+You can sign up for our newsletter offers at the bottom of this page.

 Why don’t you post scores from Wine Spectator or other publications?

 In our view, a numeric score doesn’t say much about a bottle of wine.
 The best wines have nuances that can easily be missed when you taste 20, 30 or more wines in a row.
 And tasters who have just a sip or two from a bottle will have no idea how that wine evolves over the course of a meal, let alone over its life-time in someone’s cellar.
 In our notes we try to convey what we consider the most important information, at that point in time, about each wine.
 Not only do point scores tend to distract from more meaningful information, they also tend to give a false sense of confidence in absolute quality: is an 89 point Cabernet Sauvignon inherently better than a 86 point Muscadet?
-Doesn’t it really depend on what you’re in the mood for?
+The "best" bottle of wine for any given context will depend on many factors - we believe it's best to provide relevant information to help you make the most informed decision.

-Finally, we are dubious of the process used to generate these numbers.
-Tasters need to go through an enormous number of samples to produce their scores.
-And strange things happen when you line up a bunch of wines and try to rank them against one another, whether blind or not.
+We are also a little dubious about the process used to generate scores in many cases.
+Tasters need to go through an enormous number of samples to produce the numbers, and strange things can happen when you line up a lot of wines and attempt to rank them against one another, whether blind or not.
 Experiments show, and our experience confirms, that in such an environment tasters can focus on superficial characteristics like alcohol, sweetness and oak, and easily be influenced by the temperature of the wines or the order that they are served in.

-We are not, however, dogmatic about this.
-We recognize the importance of making qualitative assessments of wine (heck, it’s what we do every day) and we are big fans of plenty of reviewers who assign points in a way that can be somewhat meaningful.
-If you are curious about how certain of our wines have been reviewed in the press, please ask and we will give you whatever information we have.
+However, we are not dogmatic about this.
+We recognize the importance of making qualitative assessments of wine (it is part of what we do every day) and we are fans of thoughtful reviewers who assign points in context and in a way that can be more meaningful.
+If you are curious about how a wine has been reviewed in the press, please ask and we will give you whatever information we have.

 What is “terroir”, and why do you care about it?